adhammo/it-takes-one/README.md

 # It Takes One

+Our contribution to the [Egyptian Indie Games Festival (EIGF)](https://www.facebook.com/EIGF.ORG/).

+## Genre

-Puzzles and combat game based on cooperation theme.
+Puzzles, platformer, and ranged/melee combat FPS game based on Cooperation theme.

 ## Story